Monday through Friday, 8 a.m. to 4:30 p.m. in Mass Communications 122 and 123A.

-Graduate Bridges to Success is a centralized location to help graduate students from admissions to graduation.
+A: Graduate Bridges to Success is a centralized location to help graduate students from admissions to graduation.
 Graduate students can find Bridges inside their Brightspace platform.
 Inside this shell, students will be able to find required documents, checklists with deadlines, explanations, and a documents folder that students can store their own copies.

 Q: I started my graduate degree and then stopped.
 What is the process needed to get back into my degree program?